keploy/community-blog/cmf53b0u9000702ky4biigaw6.md

 ## What is Test Automation in Software Testing?

 Test automation uses software tools to execute tests automatically with a limited amount of manual effort, allowing for a saving of time and lessening human errors.
-Test automation is an effective way to increase productivity, develop a more consistent testing cadence and provide developers the opportunity to detect problems much earlier within the development process.
-Test automation promotes faster delivery, more test coverage and, as a result, both higher-quality software products and happy stakeholders.
+Therefore, test automation is an effective way to increase productivity, develop a more consistent testing cadence and provide developers the opportunity to detect problems much earlier within the development process.

+Automation testing also promotes faster delivery, more test coverage and, as a result, both higher-quality software products and happy stakeholders.

-Ultimately, test automation promotes greater effectiveness with the right tools and processes, and with the right number of skilled testers, more organizations will be offering test automation as a service to help save compliance costs and utilize suppliers' knowledge and experience.
+Ultimately, test automation promotes greater effectiveness with the right tools and processes, and with the right number of skilled testers, more organizations will be offering test automation as a service to help save compliance costs and utilize suppliers’ knowledge and experience.
 Regular script maintenance is part of your commitment to script-based test automation as applications continue to be enhanced and becomes necessary.

 ## Why is Test Automation Important?